Balloon Twisting or Sculpture, Mass Releases, and Wildlife Safety

 Mass Balloon Releases During Special Events

 Another popular use of balloons is for a mass release into the air.
-This is an exciting, beautiful and often very meaningful event.
-Balloons are released during happy celebrations, in memory of sad events and as a way to honor the dead.
+This is an exciting, beautiful, and often very meaningful event.
+Balloons are released during happy celebrations, in memory of sad events, and as a way to honour the dead.
 They are also released to raise money for charities.

 A special type of mass release is the balloon race.
 In this event, each balloon has a postcard attached.
 Each postcard identifies a specific competitor in the event.
 The goal of the event is for people to find the balloons when they land and return the postcards to the organizers.
 The person whose postcard travels the farthest is the winner.

-Balloons or balloon fragments can block the digestive tracts of both land and ocean animals and cause them to starve.
+Balloons or fragments from them can block the digestive tracts of both land and ocean animals and cause them to starve.
 They can also block an animal's respiratory tract and cause suffocation.
-In the ocean, turtles are especially susceptible to being killed by balloons because they mistake them for their jellyfish prey, but whales, dolphins, birds and farm animals have also died after eating balloons.
+In the ocean, turtles are especially susceptible to being killed by balloons because they mistake them for their jellyfish prey.
+Whales, dolphins, birds, and farm animals have also died after eating balloons.

 - Tie balloons by hand and not with string.

 - Never release balloons into the air outdoors.
 If they're taken outside, hold on to them.

 - If you must attach string to a balloon to hold it in place, use biodegradable cotton string and tie the balloon securely to its support.

 - Don't attach ribbon or nylon string to balloons, since these can wrap around part of an animal's body, entangling or constricting it.
 This may prevent the animal from swallowing food, breathing, or moving properly.
 Cotton string has the same effect if it hasn't degraded.

 - Buy air-filled balloons instead of helium-filled ones.
 Balloons filled with helium rise into the air quickly and are harder to catch than ones filled with air.